-CK18 is a cytokeratin with a molecular weight of 45 kDa.
-It is mainly expressed in monolayer and pseudostratified epithelium, but negative in stratified squamous epithelium.
-It is expressed in glandular epithelium, transitional epithelium and hepatocytes.
-It is mainly used for the diagnosis of adenocarcinoma.
+CK16 is a cytokeratin with a molecular weight of 48 kDa.
+It mainly marks keratinized and hyperplastic squamous epithelium and is used for the diagnosis of squamous cell carcinoma.

 Principle of Procedure

 A specific primary antibody targeting the antigen is applied to the tissue section, followed by several horseradish peroxidase (HRP)-conjugated antimouse/rabbit IgG polymer molecules that bind to the primary antibody, forming an immune complex.
 The HRP catalyzes the chromogenic substrate 3,3'-diaminobenzidine (DAB), generating an insoluble brown precipitate that marks the localization of the target antigen, allowing visualization under a microscope.